sooorajjj/local_manifests/README.md

- local_manifests for YU Yureka
+ local_manifests for YU Yuphoria for AOSP
- for branche Omini-kk4.4